SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 $$H^b(r) = \frac{k}{2} (c-r)^2$$

-PySAGES offers a preimplemented method class, that we are utilizing.
+PySAGES offers a pre-implemented method class, that we are utilizing.

 In our example toy system, we choose $c=2\sigma$ as a maximum of our external potential.